-4.2 Emergency Power Generation and Distribution
+4.3 Emergency Power Generation and Distribution

-- .1 Provide independent, self-contained emergency power generation in accordance with CAN/CSA C282, Emergency Electrical Power Supply for Buildings. - .2 Comply with CAN/ULC-S524, Standard for the Installation of Fire Alarm Systems (3.2.2), with respect to emergency generation. - .3 Provide emergency power to essential loads as outlined in CSA Z32, Electrical Safety and Essential Electrical Systems in Health Care Facilities. - .4 Criteria for generator installation: - .1 Dedicated indoor, climate-controlled, fire-rated room.
-Locate generator room away from noise-sensitive areas and, preferably, at grade level (to facilitate access). - .2 Exclude unrelated electrical and mechanical equipment from generator room. - .3 Provide vibration isolation for generator control panel or remote mount from generator set skid. - .4 Locate transfer equipment and main emergency distribution in close proximity to (but not within) emergency generator room. - .5 Where feasible, provide wired glass view between switchgear and generator room.
+- .1 Provide independent, self-contained emergency power generation in accordance with CAN/CSA C282, Emergency Electrical Power Supply for Buildings and the IEEE Orange Book, Recommended Practice for Energy and Standby Power. - .2 Comply with CAN/ULC-S524, Standard for the Installation of Fire Alarm Systems (3.2.2), with respect to emergency generation. - .3 Provide emergency power to essential loads as outlined in CSA Z32, Electrical Safety and Essential Electrical Systems in Health Care Facilities. - .4 Criteria for generator installation: - .1 Dedicated indoor, climate-controlled, fire-rated room.
+Locate generator room away from noise-sensitive areas and at grade level (to facilitate access). - .2 Exclude unrelated electrical and mechanical equipment from generator room. - .3 Provide vibration isolation for generator control panel or remote mount from generator set skid. - .4 Locate transfer equipment and main emergency distribution in close proximity to (but not within) emergency generator room. - .5 Where feasible, provide wired glass view between switchgear and generator room. - .6 Skin tight, weatherproof enclosures are NOT acceptable.
+In certain instances, walk-in enclosures may be considered upon review and approval of the Minister.

-4.2.2 Generator Sizing
+4.3.2 Generator Sizing